Section508Coordinators/ACRT/README.md

 ACRT is a browser-based standalone application for recording accessibility test results from Trusted Testers.
 All input data will be stored as JSON &/or html files in the local machine which can be shared needed.
 Information in the JSON file can be further manipulated for analytics and reporting purposes as needed.

 ## Getting Started
 1) Download files to your local machine from the repository; default location is the Downloads folder.
-Select the Code button above and select "Download zip".
+Select the Code button above and select "Download ZIP".
 Once downloaded, unzip/extract files.
 2) Refer to [ACRT Training Manual](https://github.com/Section508Coordinators/ACRT/blob/master/Resources/ACRTTrainingManual.pdf ) in the 'Resources' folder for detailed instructions.